kobinpy/kobin/README.rst

    :alt: Documentation Status

-A Minimal WSGI Framework to comfortably develop your web application for Python3.
+A Minimal WSGI Framework to develop your web application comfortably.
 **This library is a pre-release.
 Expect missing docs and breaking API changes.**

 Kobin has following features.